Basic-Data-Infrastructure/bdi-stack/clj-ring-middleware/README.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# BDI Service Provider -- Authentication
+# BDI Ring Middleware

-Clojure middleware for implementing the machine-to-machine authentication mechanisms of a BDI service provider.
+Clojure/Ring middleware for implementing the machine-to-machine authentication mechanisms of a BDI service provider.

 Also provides an `Association` clojure protocol as the basic data